Seeing the Forest through the Trees: Data Leakage from Partial Transformer Gradients: Related Work

 \section{Related Work}

-\paragraph{Distributed Learning.} Distributed learning, such as Federated Learning (\fedlearn), is a growing field aimed at parallelizing model training for better efficiency and privacy~\citep{gade2018privacy,verbraeken2020survey,froelicher2020scalable}. \fedlearn is highly valuable for privacy preservation, ensuring sensitive data remains local as participants compute gradients on their devices and shares updates via a central server~\citep{mcmahan2017communication}.
+\paragraph{Distributed Learning.} Distributed learning, such as Federated Learning (\fedlearn), is a growing field aimed at parallelizing model training for better efficiency and privacy~\citep{gade2018privacy,verbraeken2020survey,froelicher2020scalable}. \fedlearn is highly valuable for privacy preservation by remaining sensitive data local as participants compute gradients on their devices and sharing updates via a central server~\citep{mcmahan2017communication}.

-However, the shared gradients introduces an attack surface that allows malicious participants, or the curious-but-honest server, to reconstruct the training data.
+However, the shared gradients introduce an attack surface that allows malicious participants, or the curious-but-honest server, to reconstruct the training data.
 The gradient assets available to attackers may vary depending on the use of parameter freezing defense~\citep{gupta2022recovering} or layer-wise training strategies~\citep{lee2023layer}.

-\paragraph{Gradient Inversion Attack (GIA).} Recent studies~\citep{zhu2019deep,zhao2020idlg,yang2023gradient} have investigated data leakage in distributed learning, known as Gradient Inversion Attack~\cite{zhang2022survey,du2024sok}.
+\paragraph{Gradient Inversion Attack (GIA).} Recent studies~\citep{zhu2019deep,zhao2020idlg,yang2023gradient,zhang2024revisiting} have investigated data leakage in distributed learning, known as Gradient Inversion Attack~\cite{zhang2022survey,du2024sok}.
 One strategy is the \textbf{analytical-based} approach, which identifies correlations between the gradients and model parameters to retrieve used training tokens.
-RLG~\citep{dang2021revealing}, FILM~\citep{gupta2022recovering}, and DECEPTICONS~\citep{fowl2022decepticons} have demonstrated the use of gradients from specific layers, such as last linear and embedding layers, for reconstruction.
-However, parameter freezing~\citep{gupta2022recovering} can mitigate attacks on specific layers, while DECEPTICONS assume malicious parameter modification.
+RLG~\citep{dang2021revealing}, FILM~\citep{gupta2022recovering}, DECEPTICONS~\citep{fowl2022decepticons} and DAGER~\citep{petrov2024dager} have demonstrated the use of gradients from specific layers, such as last linear and embedding layers, for reconstruction.
+While these works present effective attacks, parameter freezing~\citep{gupta2022recovering} can address threats from specific layers, and the method of DECEPTICONS assumes malicious parameter modification.